International Applicants are students who are not citizens or permanent residents of the U.S. who would need an F-1 student visa to attend Stonehill.

 Applying for Admission

 Admission to Stonehill is competitive.
 Stonehill typically receives about 10 applications for every space in our first year class.
 We give each application a holistic evaluation and carefully review each piece of information you submit.
 We pay special attention to your academic performance in secondary school and the strength of the classes you select.
 We evaluate the strength or difficulty of the courses you selected, your academic preparation for your chosen major field of study, your cumulative grade point average, your involvement in clubs, activities or volunteer work outside of the classroom, and we carefully review your recommendations from your university counselor and teachers.
-We will also consider SAT or ACT scores if you submit them.
-Finally, we also make sure you have the English proficiency to do college level work in the United States and that you and your family have enough money to pay for your educational and living expenses.
+Since Stonehill is piloting a test-blind policy for the incoming Class of 2025, we will not accept or review SAT or ACT scores.
+Finally, we also make sure you have the English proficiency to do college-level work in the United States and that you have sufficient financial support to pay for your educational and living expenses.

 Stonehill only offers merit-based scholarships to international students.
 All applicants are automatically considered for Stonehill's merit-based scholarships and are awarded to students with strong academic credentials.
 There are no special forms that you need to complete to qualify.
 Please note that merit scholarships do not cover the full cost of attendance.
 Learn more about financial assistance for international students.